bejoyjon/Miscelleaneous_documentation/Languages/Dutch_notes.md

 | Object | mij | je | hem/haar | ons | jullie | ze |
 | Possessive | mijn | jouw | zijn/haar | onze | jullie | hun |

-Die - that\ those
+Die - that / those\
-Deze - this\ these
+Deze - this / these\
 Dat - that

 Erover - about it\